 Gun N’ Roses concluded their Not in This Lifetime world tour back in November of 2019, which grossed over $500 million and ran for almost three years.
-The band isn't ready to settle down just yet and have announced the next leg of their on-going tour, which will take place in stadiums across the country in the summer of 2020.
+The band isn't ready to settle down just yet and has announced the next leg of their ongoing tour, which will now take place in stadiums across the country in the summer of 2021.

 Where To Buy Guns N Roses Tickets

 Primary market, face-value tickets for rescheduled dates are currently available via Ticketmaster.
 Tickets for newly announced shows go on sale on Friday, June 4th, with presales leading up to the general on sale.